 Heartwood students have access to outdoor and indoor light and warm recreational spaces with seating for break times and its own refreshment making facilities.

 This course runs for 12 sessions either fortnightly on a weekday or one weekend per month for 6 months – dates to be announced – To register your interest in this course without obligation, please click here

 This graduate level Diploma course is aimed at qualified counsellors interested in developing and expanding their current practice in order to facilitate work with couples and relationships.

 The course will be delivered over 6 weekends at the Heartwood Centre on the Dartington Estate.

 The training will deliver a range of theory and techniques designed to equip students with the skills required to work ethically and competently with issues of dysfunctional relationships, and a variety of issues related to working with couples.

 The course is delivered using a variety of experiential and didactic methods and is designed to both inspire and engender confidence in students to work as Relationship Counsellors.

-The training has been awarded Advanced Specialist recognition by the National Counselling Society (NCS).
+The training has been awarded Advanced Specialist recognition by the National Counselling and Psychotherapy Society (NCPS).